kurozakizz/nuxt-cloudfunction/README.md

-# Nuxt + Firebase functions Project
+# Nuxt + Cloud Function

 ## Description
-Use nuxt on firebase cloud function
+Deploy Nuxt on Cloud Function and show example isomorphic-fetch to get data from other endpoing

 ## Installation